HarryStevens/jquery-scrape/README.md

 });
 ```

-Or suppose you want to scrape a table and output its result as JSON.
+Or suppose you want to scrape a table and save the result as JSON.
 Suppose the table is structured like [the one in this repo's test directory](https://github.com/HarryStevens/jquery-scrape/blob/master/test/test.html):
 ```html
 <table>
   <thead>